jingibre/jingibre.github.io/_posts/2023-12-20-MyTripToArenales.md

 - Peanut butter & Oreos
 - Salame and Hard Cheese
 - Pan Dulce (Argentine Pannetonne)
-- Pistaccios
+- Pistachios

-And the clear missess:
+And the clear misses:
 - A pound of mozzarella cheese
 - Three pounds of assorted nuts, which were mostly consumed by the mice at the hut
 - A box of Earl Grey tea bags